capnplanet/codespaces-Helios-C2/helios_c2_repo/docs/OPERATIONS.md

 # Operations

-This reference repo runs a synthetic scenario through the Helios services.
+This reference repo runs a synthetic scenario through the Helios services or tails a JSONL feed.

-- `examples/scenario_minimal.yaml` defines a handful of multi-domain readings
+- `examples/scenario_minimal.yaml` defines a handful of multi-domain readings for batch runs
+- `examples/scenario_minimal.jsonl` is a JSONL variant for tail-based ingest
-- `configs/default.yaml` configures domains, rule thresholds, and export options
+- `configs/default.yaml` configures domains, rule thresholds, ingest mode, and export options
 - The CLI (`helios_c2.cli`) coordinates the run

 Outputs:

 - `events.json`: list of Events and TaskRecommendations
 - `audit_log.jsonl`: append-only log of service steps
+- Optional: `tasks.jsonl` if `pipeline.export.formats` includes `task_jsonl` and `pipeline.export.task_jsonl.path` is set

 Governance controls: